sbancuz/Appunti/Minimax algorithm.md

 - $\alpha \to$ the value of the best path for max -- think of $\alpha$ as **at-least**
 - $\beta \to$ the value of the best path for min -- think of $\beta$ as **at-most**

+>[!important]
+>The order of evaluation matters a lot when using alpha beta pruning
 ```pseudo
 \begin{algorithm}\begin{algorithmic}
 \procedure{Alpha-Beta-Search}{$game, state$}